Ever look at dirty truck exhaust?

 EPA Concludes Fine Particle Pollution Poses Serious Health Threats

 Where Does Particle Pollution Come From?

-Particle pollution refers to a mix of very tiny solid and liquid particles that are in the air we breathe.
+Particle pollution refers to a mix of tiny solid and liquid particles that are in the air we breathe.
+Many of the particles are so small as to be invisible, but when levels are high, the air becomes opaque.
 But nothing about particle pollution is simple.
-And it is so dangerous, it can shorten your life.
+And it is so dangerous that it can shorten your life.

 Size matters.
 Particles themselves are different sizes.
 Some are one-tenth the diameter of a strand of hair.
 Many are even tinier; some are so small they can only be seen with an electron microscope.
 Because of their size, you can't see the individual particles.
 You can only see the haze that forms when millions of particles blur the spread of sunlight.

 The differences in size make a big difference in how they affect us.
 Our natural defenses help us to cough or sneeze larger particles out of our bodies.
 But those defenses don't keep out smaller particles, those that are smaller than 10 microns (or micrometers) in diameter, or about one-seventh the diameter of a single human hair.
 These particles get trapped in the lungs, while the smallest are so minute that they can pass through the lungs into the bloodstream, just like the essential oxygen molecules we need to survive.